Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Many WordPress event calendar plugins are so comprehensive that they can support event processes from pre to post-event.
 This capability is handy for community-driven sites or business use.

 Aside from benefiting your site visitors, it also makes handling the event a lot easier for you.
-There is no need to answer calls, maintain guest lists, or anything else.
+There is no need to answer calls, manage reservations and ticketing, maintain guest lists, or anything else.
 With a WordPress event calendar plugin, you’re automating the entire process.

 Choosing a WordPress Event Calendar Plugin